What is Caltrate?

 Q: What Is Caltrate Moneyback Guarantee, Return & Refund Policy?

 A: The producers sell Caltrate supplements via different online platforms, for that reason the return policy will depend on the site you purchase from.

-A: You can find Caltrate Bone supplement line at most major stores and online like Amazon, Costco, Walgreens, Walmart and more.
+A: You can find Caltrate Bone supplement lines at most major stores and online like Amazon, Costco, Walgreens, Walmart, and more.

 A: This product may be safe since it is doctor recommended and that the ingredients.